alexnm/house-moldovan-blog/src/posts/itineraries/croatia.md

 In terms of food, it's worth mentioning that Rovinj is an active fishing port.
 Therefore, you'll find a variety of fish and seafood, along with very good olive oil and wine.

+## Day 4: Plitvice

 ## Travel tips

 - water sandals
+- going back: reserve more time in certain places